amzoss/folio_reporting_project_extracted_derived_tables/README.md

 | Extracted tables | Tables that LDP creates. |
 | Derived tables | Tables created by the community and located in the folio-analytics repository. |

-**Directories**
+## Directories
 * /csv: Contains CSV files with additional data for enrichment.
-* /python: Contains the Python script for the data pipeline.
+* /python: Contains the Python scripts for the data pipeline.
+  *  data_pipeline.py: Script for use with plain text login credentials
+  *  data_pipeline_sec.py: Script for use with encrypted login credentials
+  *  key_generator.py: Script to create a key to encrypt the login credentials and encrypt the credentials in a file
 * /sql: Contains the SQL queries used.
   *  /derived_tables: Contains the query for querying information about derived tables from the PostgresSQL database catalog.

-**Instructions**
+## Instructions

-The Python script is written and tested for metadb.
+The Python script is written for Python 3 and tested for metadb.
 It assumes that derived tables exist in metadb.

 1. Download the repository.
 2. Create a new subdirectory with the name "Output".